mairi-macaulay/MICB475_Group13/README.md

 ||||3-10: Export data and perform statistical analysis on alpha and/or beta diversity metrics and/or differential abundance testing for taxonomic metrics using R|

 - I'll put in the names of the actual columns/groups we make
-- and I can make what alpha/beta diversity metrics we choose more specific
+- I'll make what alpha/beta diversity metrics we choose more specific
+- I'll add making a PCOA plot and Deseq2 (plot as a bar plot)

 ### Overview Flowchart:
 -visual representation of research objectives or questions, corresponding experimental aims, and corresponding analysis/approach.